2017 Graduate Education | International Affairs

 University of Kent, Brussels School of International Studies (BSIS)

-In addition to offering a wide range of program choices, BSIS is known as a friendly, diverse, and cohesive community of approximately 250 students from about 65 different countries.
+In addition to its wide range of program choices, BSIS offers a friendly, diverse, and cohesive community of approximately 250 students from about 55 different countries.
 Students benefit from close access to professors, a research-active environment, and exposure to practitioners from Brussels-based organizations.

-Students are encouraged to take advantage of the many tours, conferences, seminars, and receptions taking place in Brussels during their graduate studies at BSIS to meet and network with contacts in their field.
-These can provide excellent opportunities for students to develop their research or get a foot in the door with organizations in their area of interest.
+During their graduate studies at BSIS, students are encouraged to take advantage of the many tours, conferences, seminars, and receptions taking place in Brussels to meet and network with contacts in their field.
+Such networking can provide excellent opportunities for students to develop their research or get a foot in the door with organizations in their area of interest.

 - Association of Professional Schools of International Affairs (APSIA)